Iris sintenisii: Genetics

 Normally the chromosome count is recorded as 2n=16, 32.

 In 2013, a study was carried out on the morphological and anatomical properties of Iris iberica subsp. elegantissima and Iris sintenisii were investigated.
 The cross-sections of root, scape and leaf parts of the plant were examined.
 During the anatomical studies, the wall thickenings of the endodermal cells were found to be three-sided.
 Leaf features, such as papillae, metaxylem number in the root and arrangement of vascular bundles can be used as distinguishing characters for the Iris species.

 Taxonomy

 It is known as Sintenis-Schwertlilie in Germany.

 It has the common name of Sintenisa iris.
 The Latin specific epithet sintenisii refers to Paul Sintenis, a botanical collector.

 Specimens were first collected by Sintenis from the Dobrudja district, (of Bulgaria) on the western coast of the Black Sea, to the south of the mouth of the Danube.
 It was then published and described by Victor Janka von Bules in 'Természetrajzi Füz' (printed in Budapest) Vol.1 on page 244 in 1877.

-In 1994, it was given Award of Garden Merit (AGM).
+In 1994, it was given an Award of Garden Merit (AGM).
 It was then verified by United States Department of Agriculture Agricultural Research Service on 4 April 2003, and is an accepted name by the RHS.

 Distribution and habitat

-Iris sintenisii is native to temperate regions of Asia Minor, and eastern Europe and south eastern Europe.
+Iris sintenisii is native to temperate regions of Asia Minor, eastern Europe and south eastern Europe.